Fayetteville Policies and Procedures 203.2

 3. Definitions

-5. The term ‘‘Qualified Employee’’ means an employee or Applicant who, with or without Reasonable Accommodation, can perform the Essential Functions of the employment position, except that an employee or Applicant shall be considered qualified if—
+7. The term ‘‘Qualified Employee’’ means an employee or Applicant who, with or without Reasonable Accommodation, can perform the Essential Functions of the employment position.
+An employee or Applicant shall be qualified if they cannot perform one or more Essential Functions if any inability to perform an Essential Function is for a temporary period, the Essential Function could be performed in the near future, and the inability to perform the Essential Function can be reasonably accommodated.

 4. Confidentiality